KevKibe/African-Whisper/README.md

 For more details, you can refer to the [Whisper ASR model paper](https://cdn.openai.com/papers/whisper.pdf).

+## Proof of Concept
+A successful proof of concept has been achieved by fine-tuning the Whisper-small model using a Google Colab Notebook and tested on an audiofile to test the performance.
+The results were promising, indicating the potential of this approach for ASR in African languages.
+You can explore the process and results in detail in the [repository](https://github.com/KevKibe/Finetuning-WhisperSmall-LoRA-Swahili)

 ## Objectives
 Enhance the accuracy of ASR for native African languages.